TRUSTED AUTO COLLISION REPAIR CENTER

 I decided since they were working on the car, I should fix some other things.
 I asked them to fix the window tint and the car window motor.

 My car was done exactly when they said it would be and they even vacuumed out my car and threw out the trash.
 Wow!
 Thank you!

 I highly recommend taking your car to T & S Body Works.”
 Beth L.

 SCHEDULE YOUR REPAIR SERVICES

 Is your crashed automobile non-drivable?
-Don’t worry we can arrange for the pickup of your vehicle.
+Don’t worry, we can arrange for the pickup of your vehicle for your collision repair.
 We also work very closely with rental car agencies and can help you make the transition to a replacement automobile while your vehicle is being repaired.
 To schedule your collision repair, give us a call today at 480-491-9100 or stop by our collision center in Tempe.